sundarvenkata-EBI/eva-vcf-merge-1/SingleSampleMerge/README.md

 # Project files

+**SingleSampleMerge.py** - First pass

-SingleSampleMerge.py - Apache Spark job that processes the individual study files in parallel, filters out monomorphic references and inserts the variants into Apache Cassandra.
+Apache Spark job that:
+ 1. processes the individual study files in parallel
+ 2. filters out monomorphic references
+ 3. inserts the variants into Apache Cassandra
+ 4. determines the unique set of variant positions + their post-normalization positions

+**ProcessVariantMatches.py** - Second pass

-ProcessVariantMatches.py - Apache Spark job that scans the individual study for the unique variant positions obtained from Cassandra (after SingleSampleMerge.py has run).
-Based on how many positions match in the individual sample files, a default genotype is assumed (ex:0/0 for >50% match, ./. otherwise) for the entire sample in order to minimize the number of inserts made into Cassandra.
+Apache Spark job that:
+ 1. scans the individual samples for the variant positions obtained from the first pass (i.e., after SingleSampleMerge.py has run).
+ 2. inserts the _**non-default**_ genotypes encountered in each sample into Cassandra (based on how many positions match in the individual sample files, a default genotype is assumed for the entire sample in order to minimize the number of inserts made into Cassandra.
+For example: 0/0 for >50% match, ./. otherwise).

-spark_cluster_creation - Ansible playbook to create a Spark cluster.
+**spark_cluster_creation** - Ansible playbook to create a Spark cluster.

 # Steps to run the project